Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 ### Web AppBuilder Custom Theme

-In this lab you will add a custom theme to Web AppBuilder and style the Geocoder widget.
+In this lab you will add a custom theme to Web AppBuilder and style the Geocoder Widget.

 1. [Download the Bright Theme] (wab/BrightTheme.zip?raw=true) unzip and copy the folder to the themes directory(e.g. webappbuilder\client\stemapp\themes)